I left my finance job 6 years ago to work for my dream boss, myself. I've never looked back. I focus on tech, gaming, and hardware reviews.

-For scroll wheel, it has the free flowing scroll wheel that I prefer over any other.
+For the scroll wheel, it has the free-flowing scroll wheel that I prefer over any other.
 You don't really see this on brands other than Logitech.
 If you use your mouse for both work and play, this is a super important feature.
 In fact, it's one of the main reasons that this mouse is on my work desk right now.

 It's a bit larger than some of the other options on this list and if you have smaller hands, I'd recommend you avoid it.

-Because of its 11 programmable buttons its good for just about any genre of game.
-I could even see someone play Wow with it and be quite satisfied in the positioning of the programmable buttons.
+Because of its 11 programmable buttons, it's good for just about any genre of game.
+I could even see someone play Wow with it and be quite satisfied with the positioning of the programmable buttons.